Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Experiments

 \section{Experiments}

-\bfsection{Datasets} We conduct comprehensive experiments on three benchmark datasets for vehicle ReID. {\em VeRi-776} \cite{veri} contains 49,357 multi-view images of 776 vehicles and 37,778 images of 576 identities are chosen as training set. {\em CityFlow-ReID} \cite{cityflow} is a challenging dataset where images are captured by 40 cameras under diverse environments.
-36,935 images from 333 identities form the training set and the testing set contains 18,290 images from the other 333 vehicles. {\em VehicleID} \cite{vehicleid} is a large-scale benchmark containing 221,763 images of 26,267 vehicles.
-The gallery set only contains one randomly selected image for each testing identity, and thus here we report our results as the mean over 10 trials.
-In this dataset, there are three numbers of gallery images widely used for testing, \ie 800 (small), 1600 (medium), and 2400 (large).
+\bfsection{Datasets} We conduct experiments on three vehicle ReID benchmarks. {\em VeRi-776} \cite{veri} contains 49,357 images of 776 vehicles and 37,778 images of 576 identities compose its training set. {\em CityFlow-ReID} \cite{cityflow} is a challenging dataset where images are captured by 40 cameras under diverse environments.
+36,935 images from 333 identities form the training set. {\em VehicleID} \cite{vehicleid} is a large-scale benchmark containing 221,763 images of 26,267 vehicles.
+Its gallery set only contains one randomly selected image for each identity and thus we report our results as the mean over 10 trials.
+There are three numbers of gallery images widely used for testing, \ie{800 (Small), 1600 (Medium), and 2400 (Large)}.

-\bfsection{Training \& evaluation protocols} During training, random cropping, horizontally flipping, and erasing are performed as data augmentation strategies.
+\bfsection{Implementation} We choose PyTorch to implement our framework and Adam optimizer \cite{adam} with default betas ($\beta_1=0.9$, $\beta_2=0.999$), weight decay 5e-4 to optimize it.
+During training, random cropping, horizontally flipping, and erasing are performed to augment data samples.
 None of them is adopted to process testing images.
-All images are resized to $256\times256$.
-We choose PyTorch to implement our model and adopt Adam optimizer \cite{adam} with default betas ($\beta_1=0.9$, $\beta_2=0.999$), weight decay 5e-4 to optimize it.
-All experiments are conducted on one NVIDIA GEFORCE RTX 2080Ti GPU.
-The training batch size on VeRi-776 and CityFlow-ReID is 28 and that on VehicleID is 40, with 4 images from each instance.
-On VeRi-776 and CityFlow-ReID, the initial learning rate is 1e-4 and the margin of triplet loss is set as $\tau=0.5$ empirically.
+All images are resized to $256\times256$ and experiments are conducted on one NVIDIA GEFORCE RTX 2080Ti GPU.
+The batch size on VeRi-776 and CityFlow-ReID is 28 and that on VehicleID is 40, with 4 images from each instance.
+On VeRi-776 and CityFlow-ReID, the initial learning rate is 1e-4 and the margin of triplet loss is set as 0.5 empirically.
 The number of training epochs is 80 and the learning rate is decreased by a factor of 0.1 at 20th, 40th, and 60th epoch.
-On VehicleID, the margin is $\tau=0.7$ and the number of learning epochs is 120.
+On VehicleID, the margin is 0.7 and the number of learning epochs is 120.
 The learning rate is increased linearly from 0 to 1e-4 during the first 10 epochs, decreased with cosine scheduler to 1e-7 at 100th epoch, and to 0 at the last epoch.